1981 San Francisco 49ers season

+NFL Films produced a documentary about the team's season entitled A Very Special Team; it was narrated by John Facenda.
+On March 23, 2007, NFL Network aired America's Game: The Super Bowl Champions, the 1981 San Francisco 49ers, with team commentary from Dwight Clark, Ronnie Lott and Randy Cross, and narrated by Gene Hackman.

 Offseason

-NFL Draft
+NFL draft

-A turning point for the franchise was the drafting of safety Ronnie Lott from the University of Southern California.
-Lott would be inducted into the Pro Football Hall of Fame.
+A turning point for the franchise was the drafting of safety Ronnie Lott from the University of Southern California, later inducted into the Pro Football Hall of Fame.
+In addition, they also drafted cornerback Eric Wright from Missouri and safety Carlton Williamson from Pittsburgh.

-Training Camp
+Training camp

 The 1981 San Francisco 49ers season held training camp at Red Morten Park in Redwood City, California.